thienel/tiktok-clone/README.md

 - Global exception handling and rate limiting

 ### Not Yet Implemented
-- Video upload and management
-- Video streaming
-- Firebase/Cloud storage integration

 - Like/unlike functionality
 - Comment system
 - Testing infrastructure

 > **Note**: This project focuses on authentication and user management.
-Video functionality is planned but not implemented.
+Video functionality has been removed as it will be implemented as a separate microservice.

 ## Table of Contents